petermcd/monzo-api/docs/source/access_token.rst

 **refresh_token**

-If you specified "Confidential" when creating the client in the Monzo developer area then you will have received a refresh toen.
+If you specified "Confidential" when creating the client in the Monzo developer area then you will have received a refresh token.
 This token can be used to generate a new access token without following this complete process again.

 This does not extend the life of the token, instead a new token is created with a